-8. The Council agreed to add a 'Rules Review' regarding the way in which the Mandatory use of Civil Online rules are working in practice.
+8. As an additional priority item during 2025-26 - the Council agreed to add a 'Rules Review' regarding the way in which the Mandatory use of Civil Online Rules are working in practice.

 3.3 PROMPTS FOR DISCUSSION

 9. The meeting considered the areas of current practice and procedure that may provide opportunities for change, or potential problems to be solved.
 The following points arose from that discussion: